leetrout/simtoolkit-checklist-tool/README.md

 I am versioning the checklists in the author field in this format:

-`Lee YYMMDDN` where the parts are year, month, day with padded zeroes and an incrementing value starting at 1 in the event I have multiple versions on the same day.
+`Lee vYYMMDDN` where the parts are year, month, day with padded zeroes and an incrementing value starting at 1 in the event I have multiple versions on the same day.

-For example: `Lee 2303021` is the first version released on March 2nd 2023.
+For example: `Lee v2303021` is the first version released on March 2nd 2023.

 [fstk]: https://simtoolkitpro.co.uk/